gamozolabs/whylol/README.md

 scaled out to deploy these security solutions to many problems in the industry.
 Providing radical change.

+# Linux

+This project leverages the power of the Linux kernel for much of the dependencies, thus I have included it as a submodule.
+This is part of my outreach to support the open-source community and expand on the shoulders of giants!

 # Solutions used :stuck_out_tongue_winking_eye:

 - Machine learning :volcano: